cds-snc/platform-forms-client/public/static/api/Readme.md

 # About the API key

-This key (JSON file) gives you unlimited access to all form submission data.
+This key (JSON file) gives you unlimited access to all of your form's submission data.

 **Make sure you keep this API key secure.
 Do not share it broadly.
 Send by encrypted email, if it is absolutely necessary to share with a team member.**